Slip coach: Early rope working slip

-This process was then repeated, the whole process taking 30 minutes, a fifteen-minute service was achieved by the other line operating in the opposite direction.
-The system worked quite well so long as the cables didn't break.
+This process was then repeated, the whole process taking 30 minutes; a fifteen-minute service was achieved by the other line operating in the opposite direction.
+The system worked quite well, so long as the cables did not break.
 The line was converted to locomotive haulage in 1848.

 Slip operation

 Carriage design

-Design principles for slip coaches would have been the same as for most other coaches with a few modifications:
+Design principles for slip coaches would have been the same as for most other coaches, with a few modifications: